TruncatedDinoSour/flask-ishuman/README.md

 -   a salt length that is anywhere from 16 to 64 bytes, dont go overboard though as that will increase the size of the session
 -   charset of readable characters when messed with in a captcha sense
 -   a sensible range, so it isnt too large like 100 characters or too small like 1 characters
+-   a short expiry time, but not so sort that users cant figure it out in time, maybe like 5 to 10 mins
 -   a big pepper size, maybe like from 512 to 4096 bytes

 ## logging